-In May 2013, we entered into an assignment and exclusive license agreement (the "Adaptimmune License") with Adaptimmune Limited, which is the U.K. subsidiary of Adaptimmune Therapeutics plc, relating to the joint ownership and licensing of certain patents, patent applications, rights in know-how and other intellectual property rights.
+In May 2013, we entered into an assignment and exclusive license agreement with Adaptimmune Limited, which is the U.K. subsidiary of Adaptimmune Therapeutics plc.
+Our agreement with Adaptimmune relates to the joint ownership and licensing of certain patents, patent applications, rights in know-how and other intellectual property rights, or the Adaptimmune License.
 Pursuant to the Adaptimmune License, we and Adaptimmune jointly own certain identified patents, patent applications, rights in know-how and other intellectual property rights in equal shares.
 We each grant the other party an exclusive, royalty-free, irrevocable license, with the right to sub-license, under those jointly owned intellectual property rights in separate fields.
 Adaptimmune's exclusive field relates to treatment of patients with engineered TCR therapeutic candidates and our exclusive field relates to the treatment of patients with soluble TCRs.
 There is no royalty payable under the Adaptimmune License but we share equally in the costs associated with the filing, maintenance and prosecution of the jointly owned patents and patent applications covered by the Adaptimmune License.